nens/threedi-docs/source/c_aggregate_results.rst

 The different aggregation methods that can be used on a flow variable are:

-* max: maximum value of variable in timestep (configurated interval)
+* max: maximum value of the variable in the configured interval (time step).
-* min: minimum value of variable in timestep (configurated interval)
+* min: minimum value of the variable in the configured interval (time step).
-* avg: average value of variable in timestep (configurated interval)
+* avg: average value of the variable in the configured interval (time step).
-* cum: This is integration over time of variable [dt * variable].
-For instance cumulative net volume across flowline in timestep (configurated interval)
+* cum: This is integration over time of the variable [dt * variable].
+For instance, the cumulative net discharge across a flow line in the configured interval.
-* cum_positive: This is integration over time of variable in positive direction [dt * variable].
-For instance cumulative volume across flowline in positive direction for timestep (configurated interval)
+* cum_positive: This is integration over time of the variable [dt * variable] in positive direction.
+For instance, the cumulative net discharge in positive direction across a flow line in the configured interval.
-* cum_negative: This is integration over time of variable in negative direction [dt * variable].
-For instance cumulative volume across flowline in negative direction for timestep (configurated interval)
+* cum_negative: This is integration over time of the variable [dt * variable] in negative direction.
+For instance, the cumulative net discharge in negative direction across a flow line in the configured interval.

-timestep
+time step
 ^^^^^^^^

-Timestep is the interval in seconds for writing and determining the aggregated flow results.
-An example is when the maximum waterlevel needs to be determined every 300 seconds.
-Every 300 seconds the maximum waterlevel in that interval is determined at the end of this interval.
+Time step is the interval in seconds for writing and determining the aggregated flow results.
+In the example above, the maximum water level is determined over every 600 seconds.
+The minimum water level is determined over a period ov 500 seconds.

 aggregation_in_space
 ^^^^^^^^^^^^^^^^^^^^